 Associate Professor of Applied Mathematics | University of São Paulo

-I am mainly interested in understanding how the structure of complex networks influences the evolution of dynamical processes.
+I am mainly interested in understanding how the structure of complex networks influences the evolution of dynamical processes, like epidemic spreading and synchronization of coupled oscillators.
 For instance, how patterns of connections in social networks affect the propagation of disease and rumors.
 Complex networks represent the structure of complex systems, which is a system of interconnected parts, exhibiting collective behavior, adaptation and evolution without any central control .
 The Internet, food webs, our immune system, our society, biological processes, power grids, and our brain are examples of complex systems that can be represented by networks [2, 3].
 Complex systems theory has a highly multidisciplinary nature, which has brought together researchers

 many fields including Mathematics, Physics, Biology, Computer Science, Sociology, Epidemiology, Statistics and others.
 Good reviews about complex systems can be found in [4,5].
 Popular books include [1, 6, 7] and more technical ones [2, 8].